A Child's Haven Preschool

 As always, the health and safety of our students is top priority.

 It is your choice on whether or not you would like your child to wear a mask during the day.
-If you are sending your child to school in a mask, please communicate the with your child's teachers on your expectations for mask wearing, and they will help carry it out to the best of their ability.
-Consider purchasing a mask lanyard to help keep your child's mask off the tables during lunch/snack and from possibly from falling on the floor.
+If you are sending your child to school in a mask, please communicate with your child's teachers on your expectations for mask wearing, and they will help carry it out to the best of their ability.
+Consider purchasing a mask lanyard to help keep your child's mask off the tables during lunch/snack and from possibly falling on the floor.
 I encourage you to work with your child on putting on and taking off their mask as well as wearing a mask for an extended period of time prior to the start date of school.

 Vaccine: Per Governor Abbott's order, we can not require staff members to get vaccinated.
 At this time, the State of Texas has not added the COVID-19 vaccination to the required immunizations.
 Staff members are not required to disclose if they have or have not received the Covid-19 vaccination.